 In 2017, Naturgy developed a reference framework for the issuance of green bonds to fund renewable energies.
 Under this framework, on 15 November 2017, Naturgy issued a green bond for an amount of Euros 800 million, maturing in May 2025.
 The issue pays an annual coupon of 0.875%.
-As of 31 December 2019, all the funds from the issue had been invested in the planned green projects.

 In addition, in order to cover its funding needs and in line with its progress in sustainability, in 2017 Naturgy arranged a sustainable loan with ING Bank NV Sucursal in Spain for a total amount of Euros 330 million for 4 years, with the possibility of a one-year extension, whose spread is indexed to the company's sustainability performance as assessed by independent rating agency Sustainalytics, which issues a report and a rating in this connection.